The Beauty Industry Compliance Certificate

 What BICC Covers

-• FDA cosmetic and drug classification — what makes a product a cosmetic, when language pushes a product into drug territory, and why the line matters
+FDA cosmetic and drug classification — what makes a product a cosmetic, when language pushes a product into drug territory, and why the line matters

-• FTC endorsement and disclosure rules — material connections, the 2023 Endorsement Guides, what "clear and conspicuous" actually requires, and where most creator content fails
+FTC endorsement and disclosure rules — material connections, the 2023 Endorsement Guides, what "clear and conspicuous" actually requires, and where most creator content fails

-• MoCRA registration and ingredient safety — what changed, what brands and creators now need to know, and how it shows up in compliant content
+MoCRA registration and ingredient safety — what changed, what brands and creators now need to know, and how it shows up in compliant content

-• Beauty enforcement history and current sweeps — real warning letters, real consent orders, real settlements, and the patterns that produce them
+Beauty enforcement history and current sweeps — real warning letters, real consent orders, real settlements, and the patterns that produce them

-• Social platform policy — where Instagram, TikTok, and YouTube rules diverge from federal law, and how to navigate both
+Social platform policy — where Instagram, TikTok, and YouTube rules diverge from federal law, and how to navigate both

 How the Credential Works

 BICC is independently developed and reviewed by subject-matter experts in beauty regulatory affairs and cosmetic chemistry.
-Creators complete all seven modules and an applied assessment.
-Successful completion produces a verifiable credential — listable on LinkedIn, in media kits, in agency rosters, and in brand selection documentation.
+Participants enroll by role, complete the shared core plus their track and an applied assessment, and earn a verifiable credential — listable on LinkedIn, in media kits, in agency rosters, and in brand vendor-selection documentation.
+The credential is the practical artifact.
+The deeper output is a working framework for evaluating any beauty claim — in a brief or in a post — against the rules that actually apply.

 The Founding Group